lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

 2. We will email the Team Lead to set up a one-time hour prep before our next meeting.

+3. We will share a list of Clinic Selections with you on the Team channel on Microsoft Teams.
+Before our next meeting, confirm if these Clinics are the ones that make up your team.

-3. Before our next meeting, check to see if you can see your team folder at mtl.how/data_test.
+3. Before our next meeting, check to see if you can see your team fdata at mtl.how/data_test.
    - First, go to any browser and type in mtl.how/data_test in the top search bar.
-Then, select your VISN and then your facility.
+Then, select your VISN.
-      - This is where you can access your local team data files on a secure VA site.
+      - This is where you can make clinic selections and access your local team data on a secure VA site.
-   - See if you can click into your team's folder.
+   - See if you can click and view your team data.

 **Until next time, thank you for _Modeling to Learn_!**